Patitotective/pretty/README.md

 This is a rewrite of the now deprecated [print](https://github.com/treeform/print).

 > **NOTE:** This fork of treeform/print solves various unsolved issues in the original repository.
-It is a temporary solution until the original repository accepts all the pull requests.
+It is a temporary solution until the original owner accepts all the pull requests.

 ## About